Vyral/nick-shivers/_posts/2018-06-25-what-buyers-and-sellers-should-expect-from-our-sw-washington-market.md

 How has our Southwest Washington market fared so far this year?
 Let’s take a look at the last few months.

 In April, closed sales rose 11% &nbsp;in Portland and 12% in Southwest Washington as a whole.
-And in May, Portland saw a 8% drop in closed sales and Southwest Washington overall saw a dip of 7%.&nbsp;
+And in May, Portland saw an 8% drop in closed sales and Southwest Washington overall saw a dip of 7%.&nbsp;

 But what about June?
 Well, much like we saw last month, **June has seen closed sales drop 9% in Portland and 3% across Southwest Washington in general.**

 What do these figures tell us about our market?&nbsp;

 One major thing we can take away from these trends is that there’s a sense of apathy among buyers in our market lately.
-First-time buyers are struggling to secure a home, as listings in lower price points often seen six, seven, eight, or nine or more offers.
+First-time buyers are struggling to secure a home, as listings in lower price points often see six or more offers.
 Even so, buyer traffic hasn’t been as hot as it should be at this time of year.&nbsp;

 {% include pullquote.html %}